GoodRequest/GRProvider/README.md

 ## Animating differences

-### DPDeepDiffTableViewProvider
+### GRDeepDiffTableViewProvider
 DeepDiff is a framework, used in past few years without problem.
 It's fast with great benchmark against other alghoritms.
 More about the library and alhgoritm you can find [here](https://github.com/onmyway133/DeepDiff).

-It works simillarly to `DPDIffableTableViewProvider`, with same API but....
+It works simillarly to `GRDiffableTableViewProvider`, with same API but....

 #### What is different?